GPTGenius/chatgpt-vercel/README.md

 Click the icon at the top left to add a conversation, which has two types:
 - Text conversation:
   - The model is switchable, [supported models](https://platform.openai.com/docs/models/model-endpoint-compatibility)
-  - By default, it is a continuous conversation, and each sending will carry the full context.
+  - By default, it is a continuous conversation, and each sending will carry part of context.
   - Supports adding preset prompts, type `/` or click the button at the bottom left to add.
   - Supports model configuration, click the settings icon at the top right to configure.
 - Image generation conversation: